 Actual production of publications should be arranged by faculties and departments with USW Print & Design or external printers.
 Similarly, faculties and departments are responsible for marketing, distribution and, if necessary, sales of their publications.

-When a new publication is about to go to print, please provide our Databases Manager, Wayne Morris with the brief bibliographical details, i.e. author, title, publication date.
+When a new publication is about to go to print, please provide our Systems and Content Manager, Wayne Morris, with the brief bibliographical details, i.e. author, title, publication date.
 A copy of the title page is usually sufficient.
 An ISBN which can be incorporated into the monograph will then be sent to you.

 The ISBN should appear on the reverse of the title page, sometimes called the copyright page or the imprint page and on the outside back cover of the book.
 If the book has a dust jacket, the ISBN should also appear on the back of this.
 If the publication is not a book, the ISBN should appear on the product (tape/CD) and on the packaging or inlay card.

 If you have not already done so, please insert the following Copyright and Moral Right statements on the reverse of the title page of your publication.
 By asserting your Moral Rights you are asserting your right to be identified as the author of this work.

 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means without written permission from the publishers.

 [Author/s] has/have asserted his/her/their right to be identified as the author/s of this work in accordance with the Copyright, Designs and Patents Act 1988.

 It should be noted that we are legally bound to send copies of our publications to each of the following Legal Deposit Libraries: